Best cheap laptop

 What is SSD?

 It performs the same basic function as a hard drive, but data is stored on interconnected flash memory chips instead.
-Because of this, SSDs are much faster than traditional mechanical hard disks that are bulky and slow.
+It’s for this reason that SSDs are much faster than traditional mechanical hard disks, which are often bulky and slow.

 You’ll want to make sure the laptop you choose sits somewhere around the 120 GB SSD range for optimum performance.